Police body camera: Federal police

 Starting in February 2016, the Federal Police began testing bodycams at train stations in Berlin, Cologne, Düsseldorf and Munich.
 In early 2017, the Bundestag agreed with government plans to introduce bodycams to protect officers.

 Legal issues

 All Länder in the country use bodycams, but there are substantial differences in the legal framework.
 Some have explicitly created a legal basis (Hesse, Hamburg, Saarland, Bremen, Baden-Württemberg), some are still working on it and in the meantime fall back on existing norms (North Rhine-Westphalia, Lower Saxony, pilot projects in Bavaria, Rhineland-Palatinate, Saxony-Anhalt, Federal Police).
 Still others have no concrete plans for legal adaptations (Berlin, Brandenburg, Mecklenburg-Vorpommern, Saxony, Schleswig-Holstein and Thuringia).

 Hungary

 The Budapest Police Headquarters conducted trials with body cameras, and the results were favorable.
 They demonstrated significant benefits.
 Following the successful trials, the National Police Headquarters plans to introduce body cameras more broadly.
 Police Colonel Róbert Major noted that body cameras are expected to reduce offenses against police officers significantly.

+India

+In Indian cities like New Delhi, Bangalore, Bhubaneswar, Mumbai, Chennai, Kolkata and states like Goa, Body cameras have been made compulsory when officiating an arrest, searching a property, land or vehicle or responding to a critical incident.
+With the passage of the Bhartiya Nyaya Sanhita and the repeal of the colonial era Indian Penal Code, filming crime scenes and seizures had become mandatory, hence body camera were deemed necessary.
+In Goa, only police inspectors with body cameras can issue traffic challans according to a directive by the chief minister.
+A multitude of benefits were highlighted for these body cameras, such as increased transparency and accountability, simplifying proceedings under the Bhartiya Nagarik Suraksha Sanhita, and improving the infamous reputation of the Indian Police for their lack of accountability and transperancy.
+As of 2023, there were about 100,000 body cameras worn by law enforcement agencies across India.